 Can a dog take Aleve?
 Naproxen or Aleve is an over the counter pain medication.
-It is often prescribed for people to deal with backaches, headaches, mild arthritis, menstrual cramps, and toothaches.
+It is often prescribed for people to deal with pain relief such as backaches, headaches, mild arthritis, menstrual cramps, and toothaches.

 - Can Dogs Take Aleve?

 - Aleve Dosage For Dogs: How much Aleve Is Poisonous To Dogs?